-When running an ESL program independently of ISE, an on-line run-time support facility is provided which allows the user to halt the run, examine and if necessary modify variables or abort the run.
+ESL does include an older command-line on-line run-time support facility which allows the user to halt the run, examine and if necessary, modify variables or abort the run.
 This is known as the "INTERACT" facility and is invoked by the break key combination - Ctrl + Break on a PC (usually Ctrl + C on other computers).
 INTERACT statements may be placed in the program to activate this service.
-This facility is simple to use, typing "HELP" or Igives a menu of options (see ESL Run Control for further information).
+This facility is simple to use, typing "HELP" or +J gives a menu of options (see ESL Run Control for further information).